CaviTAU® is Patient Protection in Action

-The use of CaviTAU® is completely harmless because it avoids ionising X-rays.
+The use of CaviTAU® is entirely harmless because it avoids ionizing X-rays.
 Due to the known health hazards caused by X-rays, the legislature has passed legislation to control exposure to X-rays.

-The German Radiation Protection Act (Strahlenschutzgesetz, StrlSchG) forms the comprehensive autonomous national legal basis for protection from ionising radiation in Germany.
-The majority of the act enters into effect from 1 October 2017, with the rest of the act entering into force as of 31 December 2018.
-The aim of the act is to keep patients’ exposure to radiation as low as possible.
+The German Radiation Protection Act (Strahlenschutzgesetz, StrlSchG) forms the comprehensive autonomous national legal basis for protection from ionizing radiation in Germany.
+The majority of the act entered into effect from 1 October 2017, with the rest entering into force as of 31 December 2018.
+The procedure aims is to keep patients’ exposure to radiation as low as possible.
 Through CaviTAU®, we have created a practical alternative to radiation.

-One of the guiding principles of radiation protection is the ALARA principle (As Low As Reasonably Achievable) in response to dealing with ionising radiation.
+One of the guiding principles of radiation protection is the ALARA principle (As Low As Reasonably Achievable) in response to dealing with ionizing radiation.

 [Revised version of the German X-ray Regulation (Röntgenverordnung) as per the Federal Republic of Germany’s medical legislation, dated 1 January 2015 (Art.
 10 of the Regulation of 11 December 2014].

 In principle, research shows that there is a potential hazard every time X-rays are used.
 The intensity of the radiation is measured through the dose rate.
 Any ionizing radiation that reaches a living cell can cause damage.